gw90969-ops/medicalhumanitiesmusic-2025-2/park-jeongeun.md

 Additionally, another film that deals with PTSD, similar to The Pianist, is Leave No Trace.

+The music I hope will be played at my funeral is [Merry Christmas Mr. Lawrence](https://www.youtube.com/watch?v=1OZDaRhHHyM&list=RD1OZDaRhHHyM&start_radio=1).
+The reason is that when I listen to it, it feels strangely sorrowful yet deeply moving.
+It’s also one of my all-time favorite pieces.

 <img src="./park-jeongeun.png" alt="Abstract image of PTSD" style="width:35%;" />

 # 피아니스트